Airparser/n8n-nodes-airparser/README.md

 This official **n8n Node** allows you to:

-✅ Import binary files (PDF, images, emails, etc.) into an Airparser inbox
-✅ Import HTML or text content directly into an Airparser inbox
+✅ Import documents into Airparser for parsing
+✅ Automatically trigger workflows when documents are parsed
-✅ Extract structured data from documents automatically
+✅ Extract structured data and use it in your automation workflows
-✅ Add custom metadata to link documents to external systems

 ## Operations

-### Document Operations
+### Airparser Actions

 - **Import Document From File**
-  - Upload a binary file (PDF, image, email, etc.) into an Airparser inbox
+  - Use when you have a binary file (PDF, image, email attachment, etc.)
-  - Supports custom filename and additional metadata
+  - Example: Send files uploaded to a Google Drive folder to Airparser for data extraction
-  - Works seamlessly with binary data from previous n8n nodes
+  - Automatically extracts structured data from the document

 - **Import Text/HTML Document**
+  - Use when you have HTML pages, email content, or plain text
-  - Upload HTML or text content directly into an Airparser inbox
+  - Example: Parse HTML from a website or email body content
-  - Supports custom filename and additional metadata
-  - Perfect for parsing web content or text-based documents
+  - Perfect for extracting data from web pages or text-based content

+### Airparser Trigger

+- **Document Parsed**
+  - Automatically starts your workflow when a document is parsed in Airparser
+  - Receives the extracted data and passes it to the next node
+  - Built-in security to protect your webhook

 ## Credentials

 ### Airparser API Key

-To connect n8n with your Airparser account, you'll need an **API Key**.

 1. Sign in to your [Airparser account](https://app.airparser.com/account)
-2. Navigate to your account settings
+2. Go to your account settings
 3. Copy your **API Key**

 In n8n:

 - Click **"Add Credential"** and search for **"Airparser API"**
-- Paste your API Key into the **Airparser API Key** field
+- Paste your API Key

 For more information, visit the [Airparser documentation](https://help.airparser.com/).

 ## Usage

+### Airparser Trigger

+**Quick Start:**

+1. Add the **Airparser Trigger** node to your workflow
+2. Select **"Document processed"** as the event
+3. Choose the **Inbox** where you want to receive events
+4. Activate your workflow

+That's it!
+Your workflow will now automatically run whenever a document is parsed in the selected inbox.

+**What happens:**

+- When a document is parsed in your Airparser inbox, the trigger receives the extracted data
+- The data is automatically passed to the next node in your workflow
+- You can use this data in any n8n node (send emails, update databases, create records, etc.)

+**Example Use Cases:**

+- **Email Notifications**: Send an email notification when an invoice is parsed
+- **Data Logging**: Save parsed data to Google Sheets or Airtable
+- **CRM Updates**: Create or update records in your CRM when documents are processed
+- **Approval Workflows**: Route documents for approval based on parsed data

 ### Import Document From File

 1. Select the **Import Document From File** operation
-2. Choose an **Inbox** from the dropdown (or search for it)
+2. Choose an **Inbox** from the dropdown
-3. Enter the **Document File (Binary)** property name from a previous node (e.g., "data")
+3. Enter the **Document File (Binary)** property name (usually "data")
-4. Optionally specify a custom **Filename** (include the file extension if possible)
+4. Optionally add a custom **Filename** or **Additional Metadata**
-5. Optionally add **Additional Metadata** as a JSON object (e.g., `{"orderId": "12345", "customerId": "abc"}`)

 **Example workflow:**

-- Use a "Read Binary File" node to read a PDF
-- Connect it to the Airparser node
-- Set "Document File (Binary)" to "data" (or the property name from the previous node)
-- Airparser will extract structured data from the document
+- Read a PDF file → Airparser node → Extract data → Use in next steps

 ### Import Text/HTML Document

 1. Select the **Import Text/HTML Document** operation
-2. Choose an **Inbox** from the dropdown (or search for it)
+2. Choose an **Inbox** from the dropdown
-3. Enter the **HTML/Text Content** (you can paste HTML directly or use an expression)
+3. Enter the **HTML/Text Content** (paste directly or use an expression)
-4. Optionally specify a custom **Filename** (include the file extension if possible)
+4. Optionally add a custom **Filename** or **Additional Metadata**
-5. Optionally add **Additional Metadata** as a JSON object

 **Example workflow:**

-- Use an HTTP Request node to fetch HTML content
-- Connect it to the Airparser node
-- Use an expression like `{{$json.body}}` to pass the HTML content
-- Airparser will extract structured data from the HTML
+- Fetch HTML from a website → Airparser node → Extract data → Process results

 ## Resources